Does your cannabis quality management system live up to GPP or GMP standards?

 Canada is leading the way in establishing regulatory guidance that support this need and many producers are willing to go the extra mile and take on GMP practices because they realize the value it has for consumers and patients.

-Understanding the differences between GPP and GMP is critical to produce quality product.
-The differences can be complicated however, which is why it's so important to consult with an experienced Master Grower.
+Understanding the differences between GPP and GMP is critical to preventing contamination, and ultimately producing quality product.
+The differences can be complicated however, which is why it's so important to consult with experienced industry advisors like GrowerIQ.

 For more information about our GPP and GMP cannabis advisory practice, please click below.